Economics is the study of the allocation of scare resources between competing uses

 Bsc Economics and Political Science (University of Birmingham)

 Adam joined Ashbourne following his recent graduation from the University of Birmingham.
-As well as teaching economics he also runs the Ashbourne Finance Programme, designed to give students the best chance of gaining a place at top UK universities to study Finance and related subjects.
+As well as teaching economics he also runs the Ashbourne Finance Programme, designed to give students the best chance of securing a place at top UK universities to study Finance and related subjects.